firogh/notes/philosophy/epistemology.md

 ## Mind the starter of causality
 good order, expection, problem
 ## Lose/ cannot find cause due to complexcity and uncertanty.
 In turn, the effect is lost, too.
+## Sharttered mind: don't think for yourself.
+You minds depends on input.
+If no input, you cannot think.
 ## Mind is restricted by how it is represented.
 Stereoscopic Thinking
 ## Concrete gravity